Brian Anderson Player Props: Brewers vs. Athletics

 Brian Anderson At The Plate

-- Anderson is batting .231 with eight doubles, a triple, eight home runs and 28 walks.
+- Anderson has eight doubles, a triple, eight home runs and 29 walks while batting .233.

+- Anderson has picked up a hit in 58.1% of his 62 games this season, with at least two hits in 17.7% of those games.

-- In 31.1% of his games this year, Anderson has had at least one RBI.
-He's picked up more than one in 13.1% and driven in three or more of his team's runs in two contests.
+- In 19 games this year (30.6%), Anderson has picked up an RBI, and in eight of those games (12.9%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

+- He has scored in 24 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.